We’re bringing california’s most overlooked native Food back to the mainstream

 Acorn: a Native Superfood

-This native food has been eaten for centuries around the world.
-It’s healthier than grains, requires no irrigation, and is climate-adapted.
-The time to revisit acorn is now.
+Acorn has been eaten for centuries from Ireland to China and across North America.
+It’s healthier than grains, requires no irrigation, and is climate-adapted to survive drought, fires, floods and more.
+The time to revive acorn cultivation is now.

 -

-Funded by the National Science Foundation, we are creating an organic, climate-adapted native lupini crop with 40% crude protein by volume for the $350B plant based protein market.
+Funded by the National Science Foundation, we are breeding a new plant-based protein crop from native Californian lupini.
+With 40% crude protein by volume, it is ideal for the $350B plant based protein market.

 -